NFDI4Chem/nmrxiv-docs/docs/introduction/file-formats.md

   </tr>
 </table>

-We would like to thank Dr. Steffen Neumann, Mr. David Rauh, and Dr. Tilmann Fischer for their contribution to the NMR data formats.
+We would like to thank Dr. Steffen Neumann, Mr. David Rauh, and Dr. Tilmann Fischer for their contribution to the NMR data formats details.
-## Overview on available open NMR file formats converters
+## Overview on Available Open NMR File Formats Converters

-### nmrML converters
+### nmrML Converters

-Maintainers of nmrML format provide converters from vendor formats (Bruker, JEOL and Agilent/Varian) to nmrML along with other converters covered in the following table from [nmrML: A Community Supported Open Data Standard for the Description, Storage, and Exchange of NMR Data](https://pubs.acs.org/doi/10.1021/acs.analchem.7b02795).
+Maintainers of nmrML format provide converters from vendor formats (Bruker, JEOL and Agilent/Varian) to nmrML along with other converters covered in the following table (from [nmrML: A Community Supported Open Data Standard for the Description, Storage, and Exchange of NMR Data](https://pubs.acs.org/doi/10.1021/acs.analchem.7b02795)).

 <table>
   <tr>
-    <th>converter name</th>
+    <th>Converter Name</th>
-    <th>Key functions</th>
+    <th>Key Functions</th>
     <th>Developer</th>
   </tr>
   <tr>
     <td><a href="https://github.com/nmrML/nmrML/tree/master/tools/Parser_and_Converters/Java">nmrML converter (Java)</a></td>
-    <td>converts vendor to nmrML format (recommended)</td>
+    <td>Converts vendor to nmrML format (recommended)</td>
     <td>Institut National de la Recherche Agronomique (INRA), France</td>
   </tr>
   <tr>
     <td><a href="https://github.com/nmrML/nmrML/tree/master/tools/Parser_and_Converters/python/pynmrml">nmrML converter (Python)</a></td>
-    <td>converts vendor to nmrML format</td>
+    <td>Converts vendor to nmrML format</td>
     <td>The Metabolomics Innovation Center (TMIC), Canada</td>
   </tr>
   <tr>
     <td><a href="https://github.com/ISA-tools/nmrml2isa">nmrML to ISA converter</a></td>
-    <td>generates prepopulated ISA files from nmrML files</td>
+    <td>Generates prepopulated ISA files from nmrML files</td>
     <td>EMBL-EBI, United Kingdom</td>
   </tr>
   <tr>
     <td><a href="http://bmrbdep.pdbj.org/en/bmsxnmrml.html">BMSxNmrML</a></td>
-    <td>converts BMRB metabolomics entries to nmrML format</td>
+    <td>Converts BMRB metabolomics entries to nmrML format</td>
     <td>Institute for Protein Research (IPR), Japan</td>
   </tr>
 </table>

 ### ChemSpectra
-ChemSpectra is a software for visualizing and analyzing analytical data, integrating solutions for IR (infrared spectroscopy), mass spectrometry (MS), and one-dimensional 1H and 13C NMR (proton and carbon nuclear magnetic resonance) spectroscopy data.
-It is provided in two versions, as a standalone version to be used as an independent service and as an integrated editor.
+ChemSpectra is a software for visualizing and analyzing analytical data, integrating solutions for IR, MS, and 1H and 13C NMR data.
+It is provided in two versions, as a standalone version to be used as an independent service, and as an integrated editor.

 In order to standardize treatment of all data files uploaded to ChemSpectra as non-JCAMP-DX files, it converts them to JCAMP-DX.
 Those formats at the moment include mzML and fid as zip file.